umbraco/UmbracoDocs/14/umbraco-cms/extending/section-trees/sections/README.md

 #### **Extend with Sidebar, Dashboards and more**

-Once a section is registered it can be extended upon as any other section.
+Once a section is registered, it can be extended like any other section.

 Here is a list of appropriate extensions to append to your section: